-If you are here, you may already be convinced of the interest of leveraging model order reduction in your simulation process.
-You might also know that Scilab provides a model order reduction tool based on Proper Orthogonal Decomposition (POD) method.
-(You don’t ?
-Just check this page).
-This paper will show you the good use of the toolbox around the case of a Danielson reactor model (basically a CVD reactor using RF coil to inductively heat the substrate).
+This paper will show you how to properly use the Scilab Model Reduction toolbox on the case of a Danielson reactor model: a CVD reactor using RF coil to inductively heat the substrate.
 This CFD study has been run at 69 sparse grid points for 3 varying parameters : Frequency (20 – 70kHz), RF current in coils (150 – 300 A) and Flow (0 – 29 slm).
 Let see how behaves the imaginary part of the static potential in the cavity and get more informations on non simulated parameters case.
 It is a steady case.

 - Your mesh description with X, Y, Z and Connectivity as text files.
 The first one gathers X, Y nodes coordinates, one column for each.
 The second one is the cell description (connectivity) of your mesh.
 This is an array where the nth line is composed of the position of each nodes (regarding the first coordinates file) composing the nth cell

 - Your field data (text files again) for your DOE simulations, here located in the SimData/Az_i directory for the imaginary part of the static potential.